Phuket Vegetarian Festival 2022 Schedule (25 September - 5 October)

 Below - Final Night in Phuket Town - Phuket Vegetarian Festival

-At about 5pm the lantern poles (Go Teng poles) will be lowered at the shrines marking the very end of the 2020 Phuket vegetarian festival.
-The 2021 date again for your calendar : 5 to 15 October.
-I will update the schedule on this page before the event.
+At about 5pm the lantern poles (Go Teng poles) will be lowered at the shrines marking the very end of the 2021 Phuket vegetarian festival.
+The full dates again for your calendar : 5 to 15 October.
+Can I be there?
+Depends on funds, timing with UK school holidays, and Covid!

 Where are the shrines?
 Location Map - Chinese Shrines in Phuket